Open weekends and school holidays! Purchase tickets here (and save $2)! 🎟️

 Procedure:

-1. Create your snowflake template by drawing three straight lines on your paper.
-Use the example to the right for drawing your lines.
+1. Create your snowflake template by drawing three straight lines on a piece of square paper.
+Use the example for drawing your lines.
+(Or download and print the template above)

-2. Fold your paper on the lines that you have drawn.
+2. Fold the paper on the green line, then blue line, and then orange line.
 Your paper will fold over itself.